-Page NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS 1 INFORMATION CIRCULAR 1 APPOINTMENT OF PROXYHOLDERS AND COMPLETION AND REVOCATION OF PROXI ES 1 PERSONS OR COMPANIES MAKING THE SOLICITATION 2 VOTING OF PROXIES VOTING SHARES AND PRINCIPAL HOLDERS THEREOF 3 REGISTERED SHAREHOLDERS 4 BENEFICIAL HOLDERS 4 PARTICULARS OF MATTERS TO BE ACTED UPON Financial Statements Appointment of Auditors Election of Directors 6 Approval of Unallocated Entitlements under the 2018 Restricted Share Unit Plan 9 STATEMENT OF EXECUTIVE COMPENSATION Compensation Discussion and Analysis Summary Compensation Table Equity-Based Incentive Plan Awards Pension Plan Benefits Termination and Change Of Control Benefits Director Compensation 17 20 21 23 SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS Equity Compensation Plan Information 27 27 MANAGEMENT CONTRACTS 28 INDEBTEDNESS OF DIRECTORS AND SENIOR OFFICERS 28

-INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS 28
+Page NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS 1 INFORMATION CIRCULAR 1 APPOINTMENT OF PROXYHOLDERS AND COMPLETION AND REVOCATION OF PROXI ES 1 PERSONS OR COMPANIES MAKING THE SOLICITATION 2 VOTING OF PROXIES 2 VOTING SHARES AND PRINCIPAL HOLDERS THEREOF 3 REGISTERED SHAREHOLDERS 3 BENEFICIAL HOLDERS 4 PARTICULARS OF MATTERS TO BE ACTED UPON Financial Statements 5 6 STATEMENT OF EXECUTIVE COMPENSATION Compensation Discussion and Analysis Summary Compensation Table Equity-Based Incentive Plan Awards Pension Plan Benefits Termination and Change Of Control Benefits Director Compensation 10 13 15 16 SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS Equity Compensation Plans Information 21 22 MANAGEMENT CONTRACTS 27 INDEBTEDNESS OF DIRECTORS AND SENIOR OFFICERS 27 INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS 27

-INTEREST OF CERTAIN PERSONS OR COMPANIES IN MATTERS TO BE ACTED UPO ON28
+INTEREST OF CERTAIN PERSONS OR COMPANIES IN MATTERS TO BE ACTED U PON 27

 STATEMENT OF CORPORATE GOVERNANCE PRACTICES 28

-Board of Directors 29
+Board of Directors

 Name

-Meetings of Independent Directors 29
+Meetings of Independent Directors

-Other Directorships 30
+Other Directorships

 Board and Committee Meetings

 Orientation and Continuing Education

 Ethical Business Conduct

 Insider Trading Policy 32

 Disclosure and Confidentiality Policy

 Whistleblower Policy

-Term Limits
+Term Limits 32

-Corporate and Board Diversity 33
+Corporate and Board Diversity

-Nomination of Directors
+Nomination of Directors 33

-Committees of the Board 34
+Committees of the Board 33

-Governance and Nominating Committee
+Governance & Nominating Committee 37

-Compensation Committee
+Compensation Committee 38

-Other Board Committees
+Other Board Committees 39

 Assessments 39

-OTHER MATTERS 40
+OTHER MATTERS 39

-ADDITIONAL INFORMATION 40
+ADDITIONAL INFORMATION 39

+CAUTIONARY NOTE REGARDING FORWARD-LOOKING INFORMATION 39

 BOARD APPROVAL 40

 SCHEDULE "A" - BOARD OF DIRECTORS' MANDATE A1

-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-TAKE NOTICE that the 2024 Annual General and Special Meeting of the Shareholders of Avino Silver & Gold Mines Ltd. (hereinafter called the "Company") will be held at Suite 900 - 570 Granville Street, Vancouver, British Columbia, V6C 3P1 on Thursday, May 30, 2024, at 10:00 a.m.
+TAKE NOTICE that the 2025 Annual General Meeting (the "Meeting") of the shareholders of Avino Silver & Gold Mines Ltd. (hereinafter called the "Company") will be held at 837 West Hastings Street, Vancouver, British Columbia, V6B 1B6 on Tuesday, May 27, 2025, at 10:00 a.m.
 (Vancouver time) for the following purposes:

-- 1. To receive the financial statements of the Company for its fiscal year ended December 31, 2023 and the report of the Auditors thereon; - 2.
-To appoint Auditors for the ensuing year and to authorize the Directors to fix their remuneration; - 3.
-To determine the number of directors and to elect directors; - 4.
-To approve the 2024 10% Rolling Stock Option Plan and all unallocated entitlements under the 10% Rolling Stock option Plan, as described in the accompanying Information Circular; - 5.
-To consider and if thought fit, to approve an ordinary resolution approving all unallocated entitlements under the 2018 Restricted Share Unit Plan, as described in the accompanying Information Circular; and - 6.
-To transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the financial statements of the Company for its fiscal year ended December 31, 2024 and the report of the Auditors thereon; - 2. to appoint Auditors for the ensuing year and to authorize the board of directors to fix their remuneration: - 3. to set the number of directors at (5) and to elect directors for the ensuing year; and - 4. to transact such other business as may properly come before the Meeting or any adjournment thereof.

-Accompanying this Notice are Information Circular dated April 25, 2024, Form of Proxy, and a Request Form to receive annual and interim financial statements and management discussion and analysis.
-The accompanying Information Circular provides information relating to the matters to be addressed at the meeting and is incorporated into this Notice.
+Accompanying this Notice are the Information Circular dated April 22, 2024 (the "Circular"), Form of Proxy, and a Request Form to receive annual and interim financial statements and management discussion and analysis of the Company.
+The accompanying Circular provides information relating to the matters to be addressed at the Meeting and is incorporated into this Notice.

-Shareholders are entitled to vote at the Meeting either in person or by proxy in accordance with the procedures described in the Information Circular accompanying this Notice.
-Those who are unable to attend the meeting are requested to read, complete, sign, and mail the enclosed form of proxy in accordance with the instructions set out in the proxy and in the Information Circular accompanying this Notice.
+Shareholders are entitled to vote at the Meeting either in person or by proxy in accordance with the procedures described in the Circular accompanying this Notice.
+Those who are unable to attend the Meeting are requested to read, complete, sign, and mail the enclosed Form of Proxy in accordance with the instructions set out therein and in the Circular accompanying this Notice.

-DATED at Vancouver, British Columbia, this 25th day of April, 2024.
+DATED at Vancouver, British Columbia, this 22nd day of April, 2025.